 Use a Cloth Garment Bag

 If you do not intend to use your suit for a while, store it in a breathable garment bag.
-This provides an extra later or protection and helps prevent the suit from being crushed.
-The garment bag will also safeguard your suit from dust and moths.
+This provides an extra later or protection and protects it from dust and moths.

 Contact Us for More Expert Advice on Suit Care